mpokorn/EventGo-backend/ReadMe.md

 ### For Users
 - Browse and search events
-- Purchase tickets with multiple payment methods
+- Purchase tickets
 - Join waitlist for sold-out events
-- Request refunds and manage tickets
+- Manage tickets
 - View transaction history

 ### For Organizers